Kiku Sharda Asks People To Leave Kapil Alone; Refuses To Comment On Kapil & Preeti’s Relationship!

 Kapil Hinted People That Stories Written Against Him Were Untrue

-Kiku feels that although Kapil hinted people on Twitter that stories written against him were untrue and never cancelled shoot purposely, they targeted him with negative stories.
+Kiku feels that although Kapil hinted on Twitter that stories written against him were untrue and never cancelled shoot purposely, they targeted him with negative stories.
 Kiku further told the leading daily that he is not justifying that Kapil's abusive behaviour was right.

 ‘Why People Are Instigating Him When They Know His Mental State?’